Rush Limbo doing more for America in a week than most people do their entire lives.

 She lost her business.

-They've got a religious freedom restoration act in New Mexico did not save her business.
+They've got a religious freedom restoration act in New Mexico.

-The Colorado Baker was a guy named Jack Phillips.
+The Colorado baker was a guy named Jack Phillips.

-He owned the masterpiece bakery.
+He owned the Masterpiece Bakery.

 The Religious Freedom Restoration Act did not save Elaine's company either, nor the bakery.